 Daniel M. Cable, Professor of Organisational Behaviour at London Business School, studies organisational culture and its effects on sustained competitive advantage and leadership development.
-He teaches on the Essentials of Leadership programme.
+He teaches at the Essentials of Leadership programme.

 His research and book, Change to Strange: Create a Great Organisation by Building a Strange Workforce (Prentice-Hall, 2007), laid the groundwork for his belief that business has entered a new era, one that means that the old paradigms governing change are no longer the road to success.
 He shared his current thinking with Georgina Peters.

 Today, the basis of change is small changes in human behaviour, rather than grand organisational changes.
 It is a matter of hundreds (or even thousands) of individuals acting in new ways; and, by this, people inside a firm bring about organisational change that customers can see and respond to.

 This must be challenging.

 Basically, it is a matter of making the employees’ individual patterns of behaviour build up to substantial organisational change.
 It’s critical that all those different ways of acting add up to one thing; and that is the difficult part because lots of little changes that don’t move in the same direction, that aren't made coherent, end up in confusion.
 It takes leadership to make the changes have a beneficial effect.